Alternative Dispute Resolution

 Method of assessment

-- ROBERTS, Simon and PALMER, Michael (2005) Dispute Processes: ADR and the Primary Forms of Decision Making, (second edition), Cambridge: Cambridge University Press.
+- Roberts, Simon and Michael, PALMER (2005) Dispute Processes: ADR and the Primary Forms of Decision Making, Second Edition, Cambridge and New York: Cambridge University Press.